Other dog conditions

 If your dog has low platelets they run the risk of suffering from hemorrhages, meaning there is a risk they may bleed out from the smallest of injuries.
 Detecting the cause of this condition and giving them the appropriate treatment is essential to keep them healthy.
 Keep reading this OneHowTo article as we explain how to raise your dog's platelets and help their recovery.

-You may also be interested in: 10 Signs that My Dog Loves Me
+You may also be interested in: How to Stop my Dog from Scratching Doors

 Signs and symptoms of a low platelet count